toast682/Stock-App/README.md

 ###Phase 4: Task 3
 An area where I improved cohesion and reduced coupling is when the "AddStock" tries to set the fields within the stock class to certain fields, I felt that rather than making it so that the program

+The fist thing I did to properly refactor my code is removing any excess fields within the class that do not need to be there.
+I instead created fields within the methods to reduce the scopes of the fields.
+In addition to this, I also refactored a field that I called "data" of the type SaveAndLoad.
+However, SaveAndLoad is a class with only static methods, thus I changed the methods to use the SaveAndLoad class directly (going from data.loadData to SaveAndLoad.loadData) and so on.